-Level 2 Health Pathways [12AHA] Unitec - 1 Day per week 8.30am - 3.00pm Level 3 Health Pathways [13AHA] Unitec - 1 Day per week 8.30am - 3.00pm Prerequisites: Prerequisites: By application.
+Level 2 Health Pathways [12AHA]

+Unitec - 1 Day per week 8.30am - 3.00pm

+Level 3 Health Pathways [13AHA]

+Unitec - 1 Day per week 8.30am - 3.00pm

+By application.
 Students need excellent time management skills and a genuine interest in further study/career in the Health Industry.
 Students should also be taking Level 2 Biology as one of their NCEA subjects at school.
 Students are required to complete an application and interview process to be considered for the Level 2 Health Pathways class.

 By application.
 Students need excellent time management skills and a genuine interest in further study/career in the Health Industry.
 Students should also be taking Level 2 or Level 3 Biology as one of their NCEA subjects at school.
 Completion of Level 2 Health Pathways is an advantage.
 Students are required to complete an application and interview process to be considered for the Level 3 Health Pathways class.

-Course Information: Course Information: Level 2 Health Pathways students are required to attend Level 2 Health Pathways classes at UNITEC 1 day per week for Terms 1, 2 & 3.
-We have developed a strong working partnership with UNITEC and this allows our students to enrol in their Level 2 Health Pathways classes at their Henderson Campus.
+Level 2 Health Pathways students are required to attend Level 2 Health Pathways classes at UNITEC 1 day per week (8.30am - 3.00pm) for Terms 1, 2 & 3.
+We have developed a strong working partnership with UNITEC and this allows our students to enrol in their Level 2 Health Pathways classes at Unitec.

+Students will be given the opportunity to gain their First Aid Certificate as part of their Level 2 Health Pathways course.

+Transport will be provided for students to get to and from their UNITEC classes each week.

 Level 3 Health Pathways students are required to attend Level 3 Health Pathways classes at UNITEC 1 day per week (8:30am - 3:00pm) for Terms 1, 2 & 3.
 We have developed a strong working partnership with UNITEC and this allows our students to enrol in their Level 3 Health Pathways classes at their Mt Albert Campus.
-Students will be given the opportunity to gain their First Aid Certificate as part of their Level 2 Health Pathways course.

 Students will be given the opportunity to gain their First Aid Certificate as part of their Level 3 Health Pathways course.
-Students are required to get themselves to and from their classes at UNITEC's Henderson Campus each week.

 Transport will be provided for students to get to and from their UNITEC classes each week.